-You are strongly urged to enable user authentication when you run a Network Server.
-For details on how to configure user authentication, please consult the "Working with user authentication" section in the Developer's Guide.
+You are strongly urged to enable user authentication and user authorization when you run a Network Server.
+For details on how to configure user authentication, see "Working with user authentication" in the Derby Developer's Guide.
+For information on user authorization, see "Users and authorization identifiers" and "User authorizations" in the Derby Developer's Guide.
 You are also urged to install a Java security manager with a customized security policy.
 For details on how to do this, see Customizing the Network Server's security policy.